 Whilst most children now are independent readers, reading at home is still crucial.
 Children should read for 15 minutes each night - this could be their home reader or a book of their own choice.
 This will be more productive if it is carried out in a calm, quiet environment.
 Parents/ carers are encouraged to sign the planners to acknowledge this please.
 Every Friday a child is chosen to be the class 'Reading Champion'.
 Please also take the time to look at 'readingplus' online - logins are in the children's planners.

 P.E. lessons take place on a Monday and Friday.
 All children are expected to take part in a full P.E. kit and trainers/pumps.
 Earrings can be worn at school but, for health and safety reasons, they are not allowed during P.E.

 We will continue to build our writing portfolio and the necessary evidence which is needed for our assessment of writing.
-We have some exciting and scary pieces planned which are guaranteed to hook the children in!
-We will explore how to link ideas across paragraphs using a wider range of cohesive devices: repetition of a word or phrase, grammatical connections (for example the use of fronted adverbials) and ellipsis.
+We have some exciting and scary pieces planned which are guaranteed to hook the children in: a story about a little girl named Alma and an extended story about Whitby Abbey are to name but a few.

 Dates for your Diary: